INSaFLU/insaflu_docs/docs/output_visualization.rst

 A. Go to *Projects* menu, and click on **"See results"** to explore outputs of a given project ..............................................................................................

-In the table below the dynamic 'expand-and-collapse' panels (containing project-specific outputs; see below), you can explore multiple sample-specific outputs generated for each sample in a given project, including:
+Below the dynamic 'expand-and-collapse' panels, you can explore a table that contains multiple sample-specific outputs generated for each sample in a given project, including:

 - **Type and subtype/lineage**